Amine-Namouchi/snpToolkit/docs/source/index.rst

    * A table storing the distribution of all SNPs on each sample
    * A fasta file with all concatenated SNPs for each sample. such file can be used to build a phylogenetic tree.

 #.
-Expand existent list of polymorphic sites when new SNPs output files are available.

-#.
 Analyse your data using two dimentionality reduction methods: PCA and UMAP.

 snpToolkit detects automatically if the input vcf files were generated using samtools mpileup, gatk HaplotypeCaller or freebayes.
 Vcf files can be in gzipped format or not.